 A person being treated for mild COVID-19 at home must self-isolate and ask for a free PCR home test for coronavirus.
 NHS volunteer responders can help people who are self-isolating with food shopping, medication and other essentials.

 If at any time the person shows any symptoms of severe COVID-19 they need to go to hospital immediately (call 999).

 Tests for coronavirus

-In people without symptoms, a lateral flow rapid test is better.
+For people without symptoms, a lateral flow test is better.
 The device is a bit like one for a pregnancy test.
 The result can be seen within 30 minutes.
 This is the kind of test people who are visiting a care home get.
-But anyone can now order one for home delivery.
+But anyone can order one for home delivery or collect them from a pharmacy.
 Lateral flow tests are good at picking up people with higher levels of virus, who are likely to be infectious.

 NHS advice on testing for coronavirus

 Visit the NHS website for advice on when you can get a test.

 A person with dementia may develop severe COVID-19, perhaps with delirium, quite quickly.
 If so, they will need to go into hospital as an emergency.
 It is helpful if the person’s preferences about treatment are discussed beforehand when there is time and while they can.
 For example, the person may or may not want to be put on a ventilator to breathe for them or – if their heart or breathing suddenly stops – to have cardiopulmonary resuscitation (CPR).

 No one has the right to demand medical care – including CPR and mechanical ventilation.
 If a doctor judges that the person’s chances of recovery with a good outcome are very low then they may decide not to follow such treatment.

 There are different ways that someone can make plans in advance about their care while they still have the ability (mental capacity) to do so: